Home > Digital technologies > IS Management > Electronic signature: the 7 advantages that will make you adopt it

 Electronic signature: the 7 advantages - ORSYS

-Saving time, reliability, security... the electronic signature offers more than one advantage, compared to its paper equivalent.
-However, it was not until the COVID-19 pandemic and remote working that it was massively adopted by companies and entered into their daily lives.
-Yannick Delsahut*, trainer, specialist in digital transition, explains its advantages to us.
+Saving time, reliability, security... the electronic signature offers many advantages over its paper counterpart.
+However, it wasn't until the COVID-19 pandemic and remote working that electronic signatures were widely adopted by businesses and became part of their daily routine.
+Yannick Delsahut*, trainer and specialist in digital transition, tells us all about its advantages.

-Electronic signature is not a new process.
+The electronic signature is not a new process.
 This technology makes it possible to identify and authenticate the signatory of a digital document and to ensure that the content has not been altered or modified.
-Which documents are affected?
-While there are solutions for binary formats (images, videos), the PDF format remains the most used.
+Which documents are concerned?
+While there are solutions for binary formats (images, videos), the PDF format is still the most widely used.
 What is its legal value?

-The law of March 13, 2000 grants him the same legal value as the handwritten signature on paper.
-The massive use of teleworking and digitized documents has encouraged its growth and highlighted its many advantages.
+The law of March 13, 2000 grants him the same legal value as a handwritten signature on paper.
+The widespread use of teleworking and digitised documents has encouraged its development and highlighted its many advantages.

 1. Saving time for signatories

-Processing paper documents takes a significant amount of time, often several weeks: the contractual document to be signed is first sent by post or e-mail to the client who must then print it, then give it to the correct manager to sign and you will still have to wait until the document is returned by mail or e-mail.
+Processing paper documents takes a considerable amount of time, often several weeks: the contractual document to be signed is first sent by post or e-mail to the customer, who then has to print it out and give it to the right person to sign, and you still have to wait for the document to be returned by post or e-mail.

-Thanks to electronic signature, this time goes from several weeks to a few hours.
-The joint use of the dematerialization of documents and electronic signature streamlines the processes of validation and taking effect of contracts.
-Definitely a win-win advantage for your business, your service providers and your customers.
+Thanks to electronic signatures, this time can be reduced from several weeks to a few hours.
+The combined use of document dematerialisation and electronic signatures streamline the process of validating and bringing contracts into effect.
+It's a win-win situation for your company, your service providers and your customers.

-An all the more important advantage since in a commercial process, the time between sending a contract and its signature is a period during which the customer can hesitate, renegotiate the terms, or even withdraw.
+This is all the more important given that in the commercial process, the time between sending a contract and signing it is a period during which the customer may hesitate, renegotiate the terms or even withdraw.

-Another advantage: the dematerialized document is time-stamped with the date and time of signature, information not available on a paper contract.
+Another advantage is that the dematerialised document is time-stamped with the date and time of signature, information that is not available on a paper contract.

-Le European eIDas regulation (Eelectronic IDentification, HASauthentication and trust Services) of July 23, 2014 defines three types of electronic signatures, classified according to an increasing level of security :
+Le European eIDas regulation (Eelectronic IDentification, Aauthentication and trust Services) of 23 July 2014 defines three types of electronic signature, classified according to increasing levels of security :

 • simple electronic signature.
-It is used for routine acts with low legal and financial consequences.
-Ex.: employment contract, membership contract, lease contract, etc. Elements allowing the signatory to be identified can be used (e-mail, code sent by SMS, etc.).
+It is used for routine deeds with minor legal and financial consequences.
+For example, employment contracts, membership contracts, leases, etc. Elements that identify the signatory may be used (e-mail, code sent by SMS, etc.).

 • advanced electronic signature.
-It requires a digital certificate associated with the signatory making it possible to formally identify the author.
-The identity of the signatory is verified by their identity document.
-This signature is used in particular to validate legal and financial documents: credit contracts, life insurance contracts, real estate sales agreements, etc.
+It requires a digital certificate associated with the signatory, enabling the author to be formally identified.
+The identity of the signatory is verified by his or her identity document.
+This signature is used in particular to validate legal and financial documents: credit contracts, life insurance policies, property sales agreements, etc.

-You should carefully check with your advisors or your signature operator the type of solution to use depending on the nature and level of risk of the document.
+It is advisable to check with your advisers or your signature operator the type of solution to be used depending on the nature and level of risk of the document.

 3. A financial advantage, fewer costs

-Please note, however, that an electronic signature has a unit cost (often called an envelope) which varies depending on the signature operator chosen.
-It is worth carefully checking the features linked to the price.
+However, you should be aware that the unit cost of an electronic signature (often referred to as the envelope) varies depending on the signature operator you choose.
+You need to check the features linked to the price.
 For example, a simple signature service without SMS verification will be cheaper, but you will have fewer elements to provide proof of the person's identity.

 4. An ecological advantage thanks to zero paper

-Removing paper from the entire contract management process reduces the environmental footprint, and therefore the carbon footprint, of your business.
-The electronic signature avoids paper printing, photocopies and the use of envelopes.
-This represents a huge saving on paper, especially since contracts generally contain dozens of pages, including annexes, and are often printed in several copies.
+Eliminating paper from the entire contract management process reduces your company's ecological footprint, and therefore its carbon footprint.
+Electronic signatures eliminate the need for paper printouts, photocopies and envelopes.
+This represents an enormous saving in paper, especially as contracts generally contain dozens of pages, including annexes, and are often printed in several copies.

-When we know that the production of a sheet of A4 paper alone consumes five liters of water...
-Not counting electricity, ink, the cost of using the devices, etc. We understand better why the electronic signature and its corollary the dematerialization of documents are increasingly attractive to companies who do not hesitate to integrate them into their CSR (Corporate Social Responsibility) policy.
+When you consider that the production of a sheet of A4 paper alone consumes five litres of water, not to mention electricity, ink, the cost of using the equipment, etc., it's easy to see why electronic signatures and their corollary, the dematerialisation of documents, are increasingly attractive to businesses.
+It's easy to see why electronic signatures and their corollary, the dematerialisation of documents, are increasingly attractive to businesses, which are not hesitating to make them part of their CSR (Corporate Social Responsibility) policy.

-Electronic signing of documents allows the document to be directly classified in a digital archive.
-No more storing papers in cabinets that are never opened.
-Not only does dematerialization ensure the integrity of the document, but it also eliminates the risk of losing it while allowing only authorized people to manage its access.
-The use of Electronic Document Management (EDM) also speeds up the search for a contract and allows the employee to access the digital document from any location, meeting the growing need for mobile work.
+Electronically signing documents means that they can be filed directly in a digital archive.
+No more need to store papers in cabinets that are never opened.
+Not only does dematerialisation ensure the integrity of the document, it also eliminates the risk of losing it, while allowing access to be managed by authorised persons only.
+The use of Electronic Document Management (EDM) also speeds up the search for a contract and allows the employee to access the digital document from any location, meeting the growing need for mobile working.

-If you opt to save the signed document in an archiving solution with probative value (case of PluggySign), you are guaranteed retention for a given period, and thus comply with the legal retention obligation.
+If you opt to save the signed document in an archiving solution with probative value (as is the case with PluggySign), you have the guarantee that it will be kept for a given period of time, thus complying with the legal retention obligation.

 6. An advantage in business processes

-The electronic signature can be integrated directly into a business process to finalize processing through customer confirmation.
-The company will thus be able to add electronic signature to its main business processes, knowing that other services can also use tools like PluggySign to carry out mass processing and have numerous recipients sign online.
+The electronic signature can be integrated directly into a business process to finalise a treatment with the customer's confirmation.
+The company can thus add electronic signature to its main business processes, knowing that other departments can also use tools such as PluggySign to carry out mass processing and have numerous recipients sign online.

-Electronic signatures don’t just benefit business processes.
-All services can use it.
-Firstly, HR who sign a whole variety of documents: amendments, employment contracts, general conditions, activity reports, summaries of professional interviews, etc.
+Electronic signatures don't just benefit business processes.
+All departments can benefit.
+The first is HR, which signs a wide variety of documents: amendments, employment contracts, general terms and conditions, activity reports, summaries of professional interviews, etc.

-The legal department will also be interested, particularly to secure agreements.
-It manages a large portfolio of documents: amendments, contracts, confidentiality clauses (NDA), contractual commitments for salespeople, etc.
+The legal department will also be interested, particularly in securing agreements.
+It manages a large portfolio of documents: amendments, contracts, confidentiality clauses (NDA), contractual commitments for sales staff, etc.

-With its advantages, the electronic signature has every chance of continuing its progress in companies.
-It constitutes an opportunity to digitize all your contracts, quotes, purchase orders, etc. and to initiate the digitalization of your processes.
-Our training will explain how to set it up and integrate it into a more global digital transition approach for your company.
+With all its advantages, the electronic signature has every chance of continuing to make inroads into the business world.
+It is an opportunity to digitise all your contracts, quotes, purchase orders, etc. and to start digitising your processes.
+Our training courses will explain how to set it up and make it part of your company's wider digital transition.

 Our expert